NextronSystems/asgard-manual/usage/administration.rst

 If you choose to use the ``--syslog`` flag, please make sure that the necessary ports are allowed within your network/firewall.
-If you decide to send the logs via syslog to ASGARD, please have a look at the :ref:`usage/administration:Rsyslog Forwarding`.
+If you decide to forward your logs via ASGARD to a SIEM, please have a look at :ref:`usage/administration:Rsyslog Forwarding`.

 Response Control
 ----------------

+The Response Control is used to execute tasks on your agents.
+Those tasks can be:

+* Run Playbook (pre-defined or custom)
+* Run Interrogate (collect system information)
+* Open Remote Console
+* Maintenance

+  - Upgrade Agent
+  - Upgrade Service Controller
+  - Configure the asset's proxy
+  - Move asset to another ASGARD

 Opening a Remote Shell on an endpoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^